The Clement Peerens Explosition

-The Clement Peerens Explosition, or CPeX, is a Belgian parody rock group, created by Hugo Matthysen, Bart Peeters and Ronny Mosuse.
+The Clement Peerens Explosition, or CPeX, was a Belgian parody rock group, created by Hugo Matthysen, Bart Peeters and Ronny Mosuse, the last two being former members of The Radios.
+The band was known for its comic lyrics in songs and interventions during performances, all in the Antwerp dialect.

 History

 During the early 1990s, Matthysen played the fictional character "Clement Peerens" on the comedy radio show Het Leugenpaleis and its televised successor, Het Peulengaleis.
 Peerens was portrayed as a self-proclaimed "pop expert", recounting ever-more outrageous anecdotes about current and past rock stars which were little more than drunken ramblings.
 As the character's popularity grew, it was decided to spin off an actual rock band, which began performing in 1994 and went on to release four albums.
 The last of these went on sale in 2000 and the band's performances became sporadic.
-In 2008, CPeX released a best-of album featuring some new material and began playing live again in a modified line-up, as Bart Peeters was forced to withdraw from the band for medical reasons.
+In 2008, CPeX released a best-of album featuring some new material and began playing live again in a modified line-up, as Bart Peeters was forced to withdraw from the band for hearing problems.
 Aram Van Ballaert as Dave De Peuter/Lady Dave took his place as drummer.
-In 2011 the album Olraait was released.
+In 2011, the album Olraait was released (Antwerp dialect for the English "Alright").
 The band released the single Boormachien in 2014.
+Since then, the Clement Peerens Explosition again toured regularly.

 In 2021 Peerens announced the band would stop performing in december 2022.
-What was planned to be one concert ended up in ten with 20.000 tickets sold.
-CPeX played their last ten farewell concerts in december 2022 ending on 7 January 2023 at De Roma in Antwerp.
+What was planned to be one concert ended up in ten, with 20.000 tickets sold.
+CPeX played their last ten farewell concerts in december 2022, ending on 7 January 2023 at De Roma in Antwerp.

+Following that, the same members Mathysen, Mosuse and Van Ballaert formed a new band, Huroram.
+They mainly focus on Matthysen's earlier career, in standard Dutch.